Return to Tea 101 Main Page

-- For loose tea, place approximately one teaspoon of tea leaves per cup into the pot, or into an infuser placed in the pot.
+- For loose tea, place approximately one teaspoon of tea leaves per cup (or the amount indicated on the label) into the pot, or into an infuser to place in the pot.
 (The amount depends on the type of tea and personal preference.)

 - If you don't have loose tea, use one tea bag per 1-2 cups, depending on the size of the bag and personal preference.

 Boil the Water

 - As soon as the water comes to a boil, remove it from the heat.

 - Overheating the water reduces its oxygen content and causes the tea to taste flat.